notbenohene/Reading-Notes/whatwaslearned.md

 Today's class material went over what to expect from the course, Markdown, uses of the terminal, various downloads, and getting acquainted with the tools that will be used throughout the program.

 One bit of what was learned about today is syntax highlighting.
 Syntax highlighting adds color to text in whichever text editor is being used.
 Not all text editors will have a syntax highlighting option and not everyone may be interested in the feature, but color coordinating does make coding a bit simpler to follow.
 This piece of information stood out to me because I had difficulty following today's instruction because my eyes got lost in the cascades of text that were being displayed.
-After seeing colors in the syntax, I was better able to track where I was and what I was doing.
+After seeing colors in the code, I was better able to track where I was and what I was doing.

 This submission is not the prettiest, but it's something.
 Will (hopefully) gain skills as the class progresses.

 Was supposed to include code somewhere in this blurb.
-Here ya go:
+Here's an image code for ya:

 ![16734_Hang_in_there__30671](https://github.com/notbenohene/Reading-Notes/assets/33169836/f476145c-a52f-47c9-816d-5c82b93dae4d)